 To add a collection, click on “Products” on your left-hand navigation and then click “Collections.”
-From there, click the “Create Collection” button, and you’ll arrive on a page on which you can enter the Collection name and add a description.
+From there, click the “Create Collection” button, and you’ll arrive at a page on which you can enter the Collection name and add a description.

-Collections can either be manual or automatic.
-Manual collections include only “only the products that you choose individually.
-Because of this, the collection always contains the same products unless you specifically add or remove products.”
-This collection type takes more effort to maintain, and it works best if you have a small, curated catalog.
+Manual product collections include only the products that you choose individually.
+Because of this, the collection always contains the same products unless you specifically add or remove products—this collection type takes more effort to maintain, and it works best if you have a small, curated catalog.

-Step 3: Set up and design your store
+Step 3: Set Up and Design Your Store

-You can also customize more general theme settings, including the layout of your site, colors, typography, favicon, social media, and checkout page.
+You can customize more general theme settings, including the layout of your site, colors, typography, favicon, social media, and checkout page.
 Play around with different options and see what works best for you.

-The next thing you need to do is to create pages for your site.
+The next thing you need to do is create pages for your site.
 These could include your: